conjurer-rich/conjurer-web/_pages/insights/resources/videos.md

 breadcrumb: true
 sidebar:
   nav: resources
-description: "Our video library is on its way!
+description: "Our curated video library is on its way!
 Soon, you'll have access to tutorials, webinars, and real-world examples to bring concepts to life."
 ---

 🎥 **Learn by Watching** 🎥